 There’s also the

 Spring Pins Back checkbox changes the behaviour of pins.
-When on, FaceTracker will try to retain the pin on the mesh at any cost.
+When on, FaceTracker will try to retain the pin on the mesh at any cost, deforming the mesh accordingly.
 When model is not precise or you can’t find any peculiar features of a model or a picture, you most likely want to keep this checkbox on and work on an iterational basis, slightly modifying the model with a number of pins.
 But when you have a very precise model and you can spot a number of very precise features, you might try to set the checkbox off and then place your pins right where they should be — FaceTracker will not try to drag them back to the model.
 The point of working with

-Spring Pins Back set to off is that you know precisely where some features of the 3D model should be on the picture — and so, you know that when you set enough pins, the model will be placed precisely and pins will be back on the 3D model.
+Spring Pins Back set to off is that you know precisely where some features of the 3D model should be on the picture — and so, you know that when you set enough pins, the model will be placed precisely and pins will be back on the surface of 3D model.

 Tracking With Masks